Brian-Pho/Textbook-Notes/content/posts/books/connectome/index.md

 ## Introduction

-- The analogy of the brain as a forest where the neurons are the trees.
-Demonstrates how messy but organized the brain is.
+- Analogy of the brain as a forest and neurons as the trees.
+Analogy shows how messy but organized the brain is.
 - *Connectome*: a wiring diagram of the brain.
+It's a map of all connections for all neurons in the brain and body.
 ![Figure 3.
 Map of the C. elegans nervous system, or “connectome”](figure3.png)
-- A connectome is a map of all connections for all neurons.
 - The book's argument is that minds differ because connectomes differ.
-- An alternative argument is that minds differ because genomes differ but genomes cannot explain how your brain becomes what it is now.
+- An alternative argument is that minds differ because genomes differ but genomes can't explain how your brain becomes what it is now.
-- E.g Your genome doesn't store your memories and identical genetics doesn't mean you behave the same.
+- E.g Your genome doesn't store your memories and identical genetics (twins) doesn't mean you behave the same.
 - The brain is able to learn and go beyond the instincts programmed by its genes.
-- Neuron abilities (the four R’s)
+- Neurons have four abilities (the four R’s)
-    - Reweight
+    - Reweigh
     - Reconnect
     - Rewire
     - Regenerate